Ribbon Schur Functors: Introduction

 \subsection{Organization of Paper}

 This paper is organized as follows.
 In Section \ref{sec:augmentedBarComplexes} we recall some background on augmented bar complexes and their homogeneous strands.
 We also establish conventions and notation that will be used throughout the paper.
-In Section \ref{sec:qdistributivity} we recall the notion of distributivity for collections of arbitrary $R$-submodules.
-Under appropriate assumptions, we will see that distributivity behaves well with respect to ``dualization".
+In Section \ref{sec:qdistributivity} we recall the notion of distributivity for collections of arbitrary $R$-submodules; much of this material is essentially contained in \cite{polishchuk2005quadratic}, but since we do not assume the ambient ring is a field, there are some additional details that need to be checked.
+We also introduce a collection of modules $L^I_{M_1 , \dots , M_n}$ associated to a distributive collection of $R$-submodules that will end up being an equivalent way to define ribbon Schur functors in the setting of arbitrary quadratic algebras.
+Under appropriate assumptions, we also show that distributivity behaves well with respect to ``dualization".

-Section \ref{sec:generalKoszulAlg} recalls the equivalence between Koszulness and distributivity (that is, Backelin's theorem) and interprets distributivity in terms of exactness properties of so-called \emph{refinement complexes}.
-In subsection \ref{subsec:generalitiesOnQuad} we first discuss some generalities and definitions related to general quadratic algebras.
-The bulk of this section is dedicated to the material of subsection \ref{subsec:refinementComplexes}, which defines \emph{refinement complexes} and establishes many important conventions and operations on compositions that will be used in later sections.
-In subsections \ref{subsec:KoszulnessAndDistr} and \ref{subsec:KoszulMods}, we recall Backelin's theorem along with the appropriate analogs for Koszul modules and translate these results into statements about the family of refinement complexes.
-Finally, in subsection \ref{subsec:PriddyCx} we recall the Priddy complex and some of its properties in the generality that we are working.

-Sections \ref{sec:ribbonSchurs} and \ref{sec:multiSchurFunctors} are the most technical portions of this paper.
-In Section \ref{sec:ribbonSchurs}, we define ribbon Schur functors associated to arbitrary Koszul algebras/modules.
-Subsection \ref{subsec:ribbonsForAlg} is devoted to giving explicit examples and illustrating the statements for concrete choices of Koszul algebras, and the main proofs of the results in full generality are done in subsection \ref{subsec:ribbonsForMods}.
+Sections \ref{sec:ribbonSchurs} and \ref{sec:multiSchurFunctors} develop the theory of ribbon Schur functors associated to arbitrary quadratic algebras/modules.
+In Section \ref{sec:ribbonSchurs}, we define ribbon Schur functors associated to arbitrary quadratic algebras/modules and prove the concatenation/near-concatenation Koszulness criterion.
+Subsection \ref{subsec:ribbonsForAlg} is devoted to giving explicit examples and illustrating the statements for concrete choices of Koszul algebras, and the main proofs of the results in full generality are given in Subsection \ref{subsec:ribbonsForMods}.
+We will see that many duality properties of Schur and Weyl functors in the classical setting as a consequence of Koszul duality for these more general ribbon Schur functors.

 In Section \ref{sec:multiSchurFunctors} we define multi-Schur functors as described earlier.
 The beginning of this section explains how to ugprade all of the statements of Section \ref{sec:ribbonSchurs} to this level of generality; it turns out that there is a large amount of additional bookkeeping needed when doing this.
 Subsections \ref{subsec:filtrations} and \ref{subsec:canonicalFiltrationsOfMultiSchur} prove all of the results necessary to construct the filtration as stated in Theorem \ref{thm:introMultiFiltration}.